the-mirak/demo/cicd/KANIKO-SETUP.md

-# Setting Up Kaniko for Container Image Building
+# Setting Up Kaniko with IRSA for Container Image Building

-This guide explains how to set up Kaniko for building container images in your CI/CD pipeline without using Docker.
+This guide explains how to set up Kaniko for building container images in your CI/CD pipeline using IAM Roles for Service Accounts (IRSA) for secure authentication with AWS services.

 ## What is Kaniko?